SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 Examples:

 ```
-Elevation → 1250 m on a Collecting Event
 Body length → 12 mm on a Collection Object
 View angle → Dorsal on a Depiction of a Collection Object
 Observation method → Visual on an Observation Matrix entry